yakovmeister/sprout-auto-attendance/README.md

 Note that the scheduling is in `cron` format, you can visit the [`schedule expression page`](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) to learn more.

+Also note that, the timezone that you have to input in the `src/libs/timings.ts` should be in GMT, otherwise it won't run in the expected time.
+Refer to [`this`](http://www.timebie.com/tz/timediff.php?q1=Greenwich%20Mean%20Time&q2=GMT%20+8%20Time) table for converting the timezones.

 ---

 ### Step 5.
 Installation of the dependencies